While not common to every bed and breakfast or vacation rental, business travelers can be the bread and butter of your business if targeted properly.

 - Google+ Reviews

-Visit those websites and see what they offer.
-Then, build something even better, rather than just copying their ideas:
+Visit those websites and see what they offer and then build something even better (rather than just copycatting):

 - Amenities for travelers